Traveling to China is an unforgettable experience, offering a blend of ancient traditions and modern marvels.

 Job and Internship Scams

-Offers promising high salaries or unique opportunities can be enticing.
+Offers promising high salaries or unique opportunities may require upfront fees or turn out to be fraudulent.

 Rental Scams